Search

 Anniesland Access for All

-From Autumn 2023, a £4m project to improve accessibility at Anniesland station will commence.
+We began a £4m project to improve accessibility at Anniesland station in Autumn 2023.

-The lifts will be installed at street level on either side of the railway bridge on Great Western Road, making it easier for people with impaired mobility or those travelling with luggage, children, or bicycles to access the platforms.
+This project will make it easier for people with impaired mobility or those travelling with luggage, children, or bicycles to travel on Scotland's Railway

 Project Timeline